 Take some time to explore the repository you have just created.
-To view the shortcuts available, press the ? key on your keyboard.
+To view the shortcuts available, press Shift and the ? key on your keyboard.

 Click + from the global sidebar for common actions for a repository.
 Scan through the links in the navigation sidebar to see what's behind each one, including the repository Settings where you'll update repository details and other settings.
 Click the Commits in the sidebar.
 If you included a README, you'll see one commit on that page.